emberjs/core-notes/docs-team/2016-08/august-25.md

 ### Firebase

-GJ: was going to enquire about intercom paying.
-Wondering if it was something I should ask.
-Leah had some questions about details/admin.

-GJ: is this something (firebase) we will do long term?
-If not we should get that settled first.
+GJ: is staying with firebase something we will do long term, or are we still considering alternatives?

-DB: will write to Firebase contact, ask more here
+DB: I need to clear up some questions with our Firebase contact.

 ### Subroutes tutorial